robert-altmiller/odcs_data_contracts/README.md

 This repository is designed to automate the generation of Open Data Contract Standard (ODCS) yaml data contracts built from a Databricks schema and all tables in the schema.
 The automation is able to handle creating the entire schema, tables, columns, and datatypes - including complex nested struct types, arrays, and lists - in the data contract.
 Automation also captures all the schema, table, and column comments, descriptions, and tags.
 Additional contract metadata from [User input files (e.g. json files)](/notebooks/input_data) are added to the data contract after the base contract has been created.
 After the entire data contract has been successfully created from a Databricks schema and tables this data contract can be deployed using the 'Data Contract CLI' to a __new__ Databricks 'target catalog' and 'target schema'.

-## What are the Data Contract Cookbook User Input Parameters?
+## What are the Data Contract Cookbook user input parameters?

 If you are ready to create a data contract do the following: